by Janelle Sorensen, Content Director at Elemental Green and Chief Strategist at gro gud

 Myth #3: There aren’t many options for eco-friendly building materials.

 This may have been the case 10-15 years ago, but today, business is booming.
-Every single type of material you could need has a green alternative, like recycled denim insulation, bark siding, cork flooring, recycled metal roofing, and so much more.
+Every single type of material you could need has a green alternative, like wool or denim insulation, bark siding, eco-flooring options, updated roofing, and so much more.
 Peruse our website and you’ll likely find sustainable solutions you never knew existed.

 Myth #4: Eco-friendly materials are weird looking/ugly.

 A pure, natural, hippie aesthetic is definitely not for everyone, but these days there are options for every taste and style.
-From luxe to modern to rustic and everything in between – you will not be disappointed.
+From luxe to modern to historic to traditional to rustic and everything in between – you will not be disappointed.

 Myth #5: All you need to do is look for products that say “green,” “natural,” or “eco-friendly.”

 Sadly, it’s not that easy.
 These three terms are almost entirely unregulated and have no standard definition.
 The U.S. Federal Trade Commission recommends that companies qualify claims like this to specify what exactly makes their products greener or more eco-friendly, but not everyone does.
 Check out the websites of companies you’re considering buying from to see if they spell out why their products are preferable and if you can’t find the information, email or call them.
 (Though, we’re inclined to assume if they’re not shouting it from the rooftops, they’re probably not as great as they’d like you to believe.)
-You can also use Consumer Report’s Eco-Label Guide that allows users to search for information by label, product category, or certifying organization or program.
-Each label receives a “report card” and an extensive evaluation, as well as a determination of how meaningful the label really is.
+To help you along, we have provided a list of Green Certifications to Look For When You’re Building or Remodeling Your Home.
+You can also use our list of Trustworthy Green Product Databases.

 Myth #6: Green home remodeling is all about choosing the right products.